LottieFiles/lottie-docs/docs/advanced_interactions.md

 ## Interlude: Writing a Small Wrapper

-Follows a JavaScript class that sets everything up in a self-contained object, it makes the code in the following sections a bit easier to follow.
+Follows a JavaScript class that sets everything we've seen until now in a self-contained object.

 ```js
 class LottieInteractionPlayer